Article Badge Image

 Typically, you’ll pay homeowners insurance through an escrow account.

-In which case your monthly mortgage payment will include repayment of not only principal and interest, but also your monthly insurance premium.
+In this case, your monthly mortgage payment will include repayment of both principal and interest and your monthly insurance premium.

 12. Rethink Filing a Claim

-Although homeowners insurance is there to protect your property and valuables, filing too many claims within a short span of time can raise your premium.
+Although homeowners insurance protects your property and valuables, filing too many claims within a short time can raise your premium.

 Depending on the nature of a claim, even a single claim can increase your premium by hundreds each year.